- You Are In:

 Why does my water cost so much when it falls freely from the sky?

 The water that falls from the sky is not suitable to drink as it contains bacteria and large particles, so Guernsey Water must collect this precipitation and treat it, to make it safe for human consumption.
 The costs of storing, treating and distributing the water to thousands of homes in the Island are considerable.
-Our water treatment process can be viewed here.
+The water treatment process.

 I have a property which is currently unoccupied, do I still have to pay water charges?